Category: Prejudge Report

 Competitor Limit: 1 team of 1-3 members

-- Report formats must follow the same sequence shown on the rating sheet.
+Report formats must follow the same sequence shown on the rating sheet.
 If information is not available for a particular criterion, include a statement to that effect in the report.
 The report must be similar to that of a business report with substantiated statements in a clear and concise format.
-Creativity through design and use of meaningful graphics is encouraged.
+Creativity through design and the use of meaningful graphics is encouraged.

 - An effective business plan should include the following information: